 - Andre Soares

-Billy Wilder screenwriter-producer partner Charles Brackett remembered: Q&A with film historian Anthony Slide (photo: Charles Brackett ca. early 1940s) Six-time Academy Award winner Billy Wilder is a film legend.
-He's renowned for classics such as The Major and the Minor, Sunset Blvd., Some Like It Hot, and The Apartment.
+Charles Brackett ca. 1945: Hollywood diarist and Billy Wilder's co-screenwriter (1936–1949) and producer (1945–1949).
+Q&A with 'Charles Brackett Diaries' editor Anthony Slide: Billy Wilder's screenwriter-producer partner in his own words Six-time Academy Award winner Billy Wilder is a film legend.
+He is renowned for classics such as The Major and the Minor, Double Indemnity, Sunset Blvd., Witness for the Prosecution, Some Like It Hot, and The Apartment.
 The fact that Wilder was not the sole creator of these movies is all but irrelevant to graduates from the Auteur School of Film History.
 Wilder directed, co-wrote, and at times produced his films.
 That should suffice.
 For auteurists, perhaps.
-But not for those interested in film history facts.
-That's why the Charles Brackett diaries offer such a refreshing glimpse into his and Billy Wilder's moviemaking process.
-Now, Charles who?
-Oscar winner Charles Brackett Charles Brackett (1892-1969) just happens to be the – largely forgotten – guy who co-created with Billy Wilder (and, at times, with a third screenwriting partner) classics »
+But not for those interested in the whole story.
+That's one key reason why the Charles Brackett diaries are such a great read.
+Through Brackett's vantage point, they offer a welcome – and unique – glimpse into the collaborative efforts that resulted in »

 - Andre Soares